26 Sep How to Make CBD Oil

 CBD can be derived from both marijuana plants as well as hemp plants.
 Hemp naturally contains low concentrations of THC, and high concentrations of CBD.
 Because hemp is used for products such as paper and clothing, CBD can also be created as a byproduct of these processes.

 CBD oil can be applied topically or orally and it is non-psychoactive, meaning it contains no THC.
-HempMeds also offers daily supplements that can be taken in pill form.
+HempMeds also offers daily CBD oil products that can be taken in pill form.

 There are three main processes for making CBD oil:

 The supercritical CO2 extraction method is the safest, and most efficient method of CBD extraction, however, it is also the most expensive.
 CO2 extraction is being used for a variety of industries including:

 - Omega-3 oils

 - Oil extraction from algae (as an alternative energy source)

 Lab techs use state of the art equipment to create phase changes in carbon dioxide by utilizing temperature and pressure.
 The carbon dioxide is cooled and compressed to upwards of 10,000 psi – by comparison your car tire is pressurized to about 300 psi.
 When compressed to these extremes, CO2 becomes ‘supercritical’, which simply means that it converts to liquid when placed under extreme pressure.